Roddenberry Archive: Generations shorts and The Archive

 Following the release of Picards series finale in April 2023, the Roddenberry Archive's digital collection was made available through an online web portal for three weeks.
 It had more than four million visitors in that time.
 The site included full digital recreations of every Enterprise bridge.
-Also released were: a documentary about the history of the Enterprise bridges, narrated by John de Lancie who portrays Q in the franchise; a featurette that previews an hours-long interview with original Star Trek actor William Shatner, who played Captain James T. Kirk; a featurette about the USS Enterprise–D from Star Trek: The Next Generation (1987–1994) and its recreation for Picard, with The Next Generation director James L. Conway, director-producer David Livingston, program consultant David Gerrold, illustrator Andrew Probert, and production designer Herman Zimmerman, as well as Picards showrunner Terry Matalas; and a third short in the concept video series, "765874 – Regeneration", which is connected to the film Star Trek Generations (1994).
+It also included a documentary about the history of the Enterprise bridges, narrated by John de Lancie who portrays Q in the franchise; a featurette that previews an hours-long interview with original Star Trek actor William Shatner, who played Captain James T. Kirk; a featurette about the USS Enterprise–D from Star Trek: The Next Generation (1987–1994) and its recreation for Picard, with The Next Generation director James L. Conway, director-producer David Livingston, program consultant David Gerrold, illustrator Andrew Probert, and production designer Herman Zimmerman, as well as Picards showrunner Terry Matalas; and a third short in the concept video series, "765874 – Regeneration", which is connected to the film Star Trek Generations (1994).
 The short features original music by Johan Söderqvist.
-The archive team also announced that they had recreated the voice of Gene's wife Majel Barrett, who played various characters in the franchise including the voice of the Enterprise computer, based on phonetic recordings that she made before her death in 2008.
+The archive team also announced that they had recreated the voice of Gene's wife Majel Barrett, who played different characters in the franchise including the voice of the Enterprise computer, based on phonetic recordings that she made before her death in 2008.
 Rod was pleased that the archive could continue his mother's legacy in addition to his father's, and fulfill her wish to continue voicing the Enterprise computer after her death.